 Links to the DOL and WAVote sites can be found on our Links and Resources Overview page.
 Visit the FAQ pages for answers to common questions.

 Students who do not have a parent, step-parent, or legal guardian living in Washington must apply as financially independent.
-The state requires that you show you were independent for two years - the calendar year prior to your application and year of your application.
-WSU requires that you provide at least 51% of the Estimated Cost of Attendance to show independence.
-More information about the types of personal resources that may be counted is listed on the Financially Independent Student page.
+The state requires that you show you are financially independent for two years - the calendar year prior to your application and year of your application.
+WSU uses 51% of the Estimated Cost of Attendance in these calculations.
+Information about personal financial resources that are eligible can be found on the Financially Independent Student page.

 The DVM Program requires that you be a resident on the date that you apply.
 Unfortunately, we are not able to certify Washington residency earlier than 60 days before the start of a term.
 If you believe that you are a resident, we recommend that you apply as a resident.
 If you are coded as a non-resident, you will need to apply for residency through our office.
 You are likely a resident if: